RibbonCommunications/sbc_aws_cloudformation/README.md

 For information on getting started using this repository, see [**here**](https://github.com/RibbonCommunications/sbc_aws_cloudformation/blob/master/AmazonWebServices-Solutions_101.md).

-For information on getting started using Ribbon SBC's CFT templates on GitHub, see the **README** files in each directory.
+For information on using Ribbon SBC's CFT templates on GitHub, see the **README** files in each directory.

 Across all branches in this repository, there are two directories: *supported* and *experimental*.